 Or the leader may be required to step into the breach and articulate a new vision for the present crisis.
 Historical figures like Winston Churchill, Martin Luther King, Harriet Tubman, and Ghandi are examples of such heroic leadership.

 Even an executive in a small business selling “non-essential” consumer products may be called upon to enter into the frame of heroic leadership.
 After all, their company is the means of livelihood for everyone who works there, and may be considered a microcosm of the nation itself.
 Treat your client and their company as such and, with humility and poise, prepare your client to embody heroic leadership through clear, calm executive presence and communication skills.

 We hope this conversation about executive coaching during pandemic has been helpful from both the client’s and coach’s perspectives.
-As always, we are available to chat with you about coaching for yourself or other members of your team during this time of challenge.
+As always, we are available to connect about coaching for yourself or other members of your team during this time of challenge.